 Purple seems to stir up strong emotions: people either love it or they hate it.
-Because of that, it’s not one of the most common colors used to decorate the master bedroom -- many people only think of it as appropriate for a child’s bedroom, or an over-the-top feminine flouncy space.
-And that’s a shame, because actually, when done right, purple can be quite sophisticated and contemporary in the master bedroom, and just as appealing to men as to women.
+Because of that, it’s not one of the most common colors used to decorate the primary bedroom—many people only think of it as appropriate for a child’s bedroom or an over-the-top feminine flouncy space.
+And that’s a shame, because actually, when done right, purple can be quite sophisticated and contemporary in the primary bedroom and just as appealing to men as to women.

-Dark Purple Bedroom Walls
+Dark Purple Walls

 Purple's Softer Side

-Take purple's intensity down a notch or two, and you get soothing color that is far more interesting than plain neutrals, and yet not too loud or brash.
-As a cool color, purple has a naturally calming vibe, and so is well suited to the bedroom.
-Here, the softest purple tints the walls, while the lovely purple bed, window treatments, bench, and accent pillows are soft and romantic.
-This pretty bedroom is from Barlow Reid Design Inc.Continue to 4 of 10 below.
+Take purple's intensity down a notch or two, and you get a soothing color that is far more interesting than plain neutrals and yet not too loud or brash.
+As a cool color, purple has a naturally calming vibe and is well suited to the bedroom.
+The softest purple can tint the walls, while the lovely purple bed, window treatments, bench, and accent pillows are soft and romantic.Continue to 3 of 9 below.

-Purple Goes All Out in the Bedroom
+Purple Goes All Out

 If you truly love purple, then throw caution to the wind and go all out.
 Why not even paint your ceiling purple?
 By limiting the palette to mostly purple and white, with just a little bit of accent color in the smaller furnishings, the overall vibe is fresh and light, not overwhelming.
-This is a great way to combine lots of patterns no matter what your color scheme.
-So pretty!Continue to 5 of 10 below.
+This is a great way to combine lots of patterns no matter what your color scheme.Continue to 4 of 9 below.

-Purple Gets Sophisticated in the Bedroom
+Purple Gets Sophisticated

 Purple Gets a Little Glamorous